 We work in two protected areas near Andasibe.
 Mitsinjo Park (Analamazaotra Forest Station, ~700 ha) is adjacent to the popular Andasibe National Park and supports a similar diversity of flora and fauna.
 Torotorofotsy (~9,700 ha) is an internationally protected Ramsar Site northwest of Andasibe, with some notable endemic species not found elsewhere in nearby reserves.

-Located adjacent to Andasibe National Park, Analamazaotra Forest Station is composed of a little over 700 ha of rainforest and abandoned timber plantation we are currently restoring to native forest.
+Located adjacent to Andasibe National Park, Mitsinjo Park is composed of a little over 700 ha of rainforest and abandoned timber plantation we have restored to native forest.
 Known primarily as the best place in Madagascar to view the Indri, it is home to at least 12 other species of lemur and is also popular for bird watching and for its diverse reptiles and amphibians.

-The Analamazaotra forest of Andasibe, including both today’s Forest Station managed by Mitsinjo and the National Park across the road, was a source of timber under royal Merina and colonial French rule.
+Historically the forests of Andasibe, including both Mitsinjo Park and the National Park across the road, were a source of timber under royal Merina and colonial French rule.
 As the exploitation of its timber weighed heavy on the forest, the French decided to establish an experimental forest station that should focus on ways to more sustainably use it.
 In 1909 Analamazaotra Forest Station became the first of its kind in Madagascar.

 The French experimented with a number of fast-growing exotic trees.
 The introduction of both pine and eucalyptus dates back to the 1910s and in some areas of Analamazaotra these trees are still apparent today.